-Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks described in our final prospectus for our Initial Public Offering filed with the SEC on January 11, 2021 and our registration statement on Form S-4 filed with the SEC on April 23, 2021.
+Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks described in our final prospectus for our Initial Public Offering filed with the SEC on January 11, 2021, our registration statement on Form S-4 filed with the SEC on April 23, 2021, as subsequently amended on July 13, 2021 and August 12, 2021 and the Company's Quarterly Report on Form 10-Q/A for the quarter ended March 31, 2021, filed with the SEC on June 28, 2021.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
-As of the date of this 10-Q/A, other than as described below, there have been no material changes to the risk factors disclosed in our final prospectus for our Initial Public Offering filed with the SEC on January 11, 2021 and our registration statement on Form S-4 filed with the SEC on April 23, 2021.
+As of the date of this Quarterly Report, there have been no material changes to the risk factors disclosed in our final prospectus for our Initial Public Offering filed with the SEC on January 11, 2021, our registration statement on Form S-4 filed with the SEC on April 23, 2021, as subsequently amended, other than as described below.

-We identified material weaknesses in our internal control over financial reporting affecting our interim financial statements for the three month period ended March 31, 2021.
+We identified material weaknesses in our internal control over financial reporting

 Our management is responsible for establishing and maintaining adequate internal control over financial reporting designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes.
 Our management also evaluates the effectiveness of our internal controls and we will disclose any changes and material weaknesses identified through such evaluation in those internal controls.

-As described elsewhere in this Report, we identified material weaknesses in our internal control over financial reporting related to recording a deferred discount equal to 0.5% of the amount sold in the Initial Public Offering as a result of the Company filing of the Form 10-Q before the Company's independent registered public accountants completed its review and provided authorization.
+As described elsewhere in this Report, as of June 30, 2021, we identified material weaknesses in our internal control over financial reporting related to the inaccurate accounting for the value of shares to be issued to the underwriter at the closing of our Initial Public Offering as well as inaccurate accounting for certain accrued expenses and prepaid expenses.
 We have implemented a remediation plan, described under Part I, Item 4, Evaluation of Disclosure Controls and Procedures, to remediate the material weakness but can give no assurance that the measures we have taken will prevent any future material weaknesses or deficiencies in internal control over financial reporting.
 Even though we believe we have strengthened our controls and procedures, in the future those controls and procedures may not be adequate to prevent or identify irregularities or errors or to facilitate the fair presentation of our financial statements.